Code-Institute-Submissions/mcranter-Pwdr-Brand_JulyResub/README.md

 - The rotating word carousel on the index page was built using this [Simple Typing Carousel](https://codepen.io/gschier/pen/jkivt) by Gregory Schier.
 - The 404 custom page was built using [404 Error Page Smoke From Toaster](https://codepen.io/wikyware-net/pen/xywexE) by WikiWear Net.
 - The 500 custom page was built using [500 - Internal Error by Gayane](https://codepen.io/gaiaayan/pen/QVVxaR).
+- <a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a>

 ### Media
 - The photos used in this site were obtained from Pixabay.
 The product mockups were developed using [Artboard Studio](https://artboard.studio/) and [Smart Mockups](https://smartmockups.com/).
 The logos and luchador images were created using [Canva](https://www.canva.com/).

 ### Acknowledgements
-- Tutor support at the Code Institute, who offered invaluable assistance at various points and Huel, which provided the inspiration for this particular type of ecommerce site.
+- Tutor support at the Code Institute, who offered invaluable assistance at various points and also Huel, which provided the inspiration for this particular type of ecommerce site.